rkms86/SUSAN/README.md

 ```
 pip install .
 ```
+After this step, the module `susan` should be available to be imported.

 ### `Matlab` setup
 `LOCAL_SUSAN_PATH` must be added to path.
 On the `Matlab` command line, or on a `Matlab` script: